FACTBOX-World leaders to attend Queen Elizabeth's funeral | Politics

 - King Harald V and Queen Sonja of Norway NATIONAL LEADERS

-- Joe Biden and Jill Biden, President and first lady of the United States - Alexander Van der Bellen, President of Austria
+- Joe Biden and Jill Biden, President and first lady of the United States - Droupadi Murmu, President of India

-- Jacinda Ardern, Prime Minister of New Zealand - Anthony Albanese, Australian Prime Minister

-- Gitanas Nauseda, President of Lithuania - Ranil Wickremesinghe, Sri Lankan President

-- Mohammad Shtayyeh, Palestinian Prime Minister - Sauli Niinisto, President of Finland

-- Katalin Novak, Hungarian President - Michael D. Higgins, President of Ireland

-- Micheál Martin, Taoiseach (prime minister) of Ireland - Andrew Holness, Prime Minister of Jamaica
+- Andrew Holness, Prime Minister of Jamaica - Floyla Tzalam, Governor General of Belize

+- Susan Dougan, Governor General of St Vincent and the Grenadines COUNTRIES NOT INVITED

+- Russia, Myanmar, Belarus, Syria, Venezuela, Afghanistan (Compiled by Farouq Suleiman, Editing by Angus MacSwan, William James and Alex Richardson)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)